Greece Moments Greece Moments

 Monastery Church of Agios Ioannis Kastro

-On your way there, you will again encounter some white houses of worship, most of which are even accessible.
-After all, there are said to be over 350 churches and chapels on Astypalea – one for every day of the year, so to speak!
-After the adventurous ride, you light a candle in the monastery of Agios Ioannis Makri for the way back.
+On your way there, you’ll encounter several white houses of worship, most of which are even accessible.
+There are said to be over 350 churches and chapels on Astypalea – one for every day of the year, so to speak!
+After the adventurous ride, you can light a candle in the monastery of Agios Ioannis Makri for the journey back.

 Astypalea Agios Ioannis Kastro Makri Kirche